ridz-shothikai/eg-dg/memory-bank/systemPatterns.md

 4.  **OCR Processing:** The backend triggers Google Cloud Vision API on the stored file.
 5.  **Data Extraction & Storage:** Parsed text and identified components from OCR are processed by the backend and stored in a structured format in MongoDB, linked to the diagram record.
 6.  **Chat Interaction:**
-    *   The frontend chat UI sends user queries to the backend.
+    *   The frontend chat UI sends user queries to the backend API route (`chat/[projectId]/route.js`).
-    *   The backend retrieves relevant structured data from MongoDB based on the diagram context.
+    *   The backend API downloads the relevant diagram files directly from GCS.
-    *   This data is injected into a prompt template for the Gemini 2.0 API.
+    *   The file data and user query (plus history) are sent to the Gemini 2.0 API using its streaming methods (`generateContentStream`/`sendMessageStream`).
+    *   The backend API returns a `ReadableStream` to the frontend.
-    *   Gemini processes the prompt and returns an answer.
+    *   The frontend reads the stream and updates the UI incrementally.
-    *   The backend relays the answer to the frontend.
+    *   The backend saves the full conversation to MongoDB after the stream completes.
-7.  **BoM/BoQ Generation:** The backend extracts relevant data points from the structured MongoDB records to generate Bills of Materials/Quantities.
+7.  **BoM/BoQ Generation:** The backend API route downloads relevant diagrams from GCS, uses Gemini for analysis (potentially including OCR), formats the result, creates a temporary PDF, uploads it to GCS, and returns a signed URL via SSE.
-8.  **Compliance Check:** The backend runs extracted component data against predefined rule sets (IBC, Eurocodes, IS) stored or accessed by the backend.
+8.  **Compliance Check:** Similar flow to BoM generation, but uses compliance rules and specific prompts for Gemini analysis.
 9.  **Version Comparison:** The backend compares metadata and potentially visual representations (requiring further definition) of two diagram versions stored in MongoDB/GCS.
 10. **Knowledge Hub:** Leverages MongoDB's search capabilities (potentially Atlas Search for NLP queries) to query historical project data.